Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Conclusion

 \section{Conclusion}

-We introduced the so-called generalized Boltzmann hierarchy (GBH) for non-cold dark matter (or ncdm) cosmological perturbations in a flat universe, a simpler alternative to the usual Boltzmann hierarchy for accurately producing neutrino transfer functions in the linear regime.
-It was determined that the GBH agrees with the Boltzmann solver CLASS, in its high precision settings, to a per mille level accuracy, in both large and intermediate scales compared to the neutrino free-streaming scale.
-Also, the GBH is as accurate as CLASS in its default precision settings, when switching to a viscous fluid approximation once a given mode enters the horizon.
+We introduced the so-called generalized Boltzmann hierarchy (GBH) for noncold dark matter cosmological perturbations in a flat universe, an alternative to the usual Boltzmann hierarchy for accurately producing neutrino transfer functions in the linear regime.
+It was determined that the GBH agrees with Boltzmann solvers in high precision settings, to a $\lesssim 0.5\%$ level accuracy, in both large and intermediate scales compared to the neutrino free-streaming scale.

-As explained in the appendix \ref{sec:app}, on the small scales one needs to choose a very high $n_{\max}$ in order to produce accurate neutrino transfer functions, and the numerical integration of the GBH becomes computationally very expensive.
-However, one should keep in mind that on small scales free-streaming effects, and non-linearities, start to kick-in, and hence the less important it becomes that the neutrino transfer functions are produced very accurately.
-For a given scale and accuracy goal, the GBH approach involves solving at least roughly the same number of equations as a standard Boltzmann solver would, but completely avoids the inconvenience, and computational challenges, associated to solving the hierarchy to later integrate over momentum space.
-Future work is needed to determine what exactly is the computational cost of the GBH, when compared to standard Boltzmann solvers, and its practical applicability for reproducing the dynamics of sub-horizon modes, i.e. without switching to the usual viscous fluid approximation.
+On the small scales one needs to choose a very high $n_{\max}$ in order to produce accurate neutrino transfer functions, and the numerical integration of the GBH becomes computationally expensive.
+However, one should keep in mind that on small scales free-streaming effects, and nonlinearities, start to kick in, and hence the less important it becomes that the neutrino transfer functions are produced very accurately, which enables a switch to a fluid approximation once a given mode becomes smaller than the free-streaming scale (GBH+FA).

-We also compared the truncation scheme for the GBH with the one used in CLASS \cite{1104.2935}, in the case of $l_{\max}=2$ and $n_{\max}=0$, i.e. a simple viscous fluid approximation.
-It was found that both truncation schemes are very similar, with the one from CLASS being tuned to produce slightly better results at late times, even though all individual approximations made in both schemes are of similar accuracy.
+For a given scale and accuracy goal, the GBH approach involves solving at least roughly the same number of equations as a standard Boltzmann solver would, but completely avoids the inconvenience, and computational challenges, associated with solving the hierarchy to later integrate over momentum space, a procedure which is known to be computationally slow, since the momentum integrals are performed to compute neutrino fluid properties, which in turn are coupled to the perturbations to the other components in the universe via the Einstein equations.
+This feature makes it plausible that the GBH may be faster than the standard approach.

-Overall, the GBH is a powerful tool to produce accurate neutrino transfer functions in linear theory, with integration being simpler and potentially faster than standard methods.
+In this work, we considered the numerical implementation of the GBH in a simplified scenario, where the sources $\phi(a)$ and $\psi(a)$ are obtained directly from CLASS.
+In this way, we do not need to solve the Einstein equations, and can evolve neutrino perturbations alone, with the goal of providing a proof-of-principle for the GBH.
+The full problem of implementing the GBH in a Boltzmann solver (allowing for a comparison of performance between the GBH and the standard approach), is left for future work.